benfred/py-cpp-demangle/README.md

 # `svm2csr`: convert svmlight files into CSR representation

 Many sparse datasets are distributed in a lightweight text format called [svmlight](http://svmlight.joachims.org/).
 While simple and familiar, it's terribly slow to read in python even with C++ solutions.
+Note this is Python 3.5+.

 ```
 from sklearn.datasets import load_svmlight_file